jphermans/Px2Connect_browser_extension/README.md

 ### Configuration
 1. Right-click the extension icon
 2. Select "Options"
-3. Choose your preferred connection method:
+3. Configure your preferences:
+   - Connection Method
      - Default IP
      - Custom IP address
      - Custom hostname
+   - Theme
+     - Flat Dark (default)
+     - White

+### Themes
+The extension supports two themes for the PX2 interface:
+- **Flat Dark**: A modern dark theme (default)
+- **White**: A clean light theme

+The selected theme will be applied automatically when opening any PX2 interface.

 ## 🔄 Updates